course-details-portlet

 Studio based learning: Students are expected to be physically present and available to the group for the majority of the ‘working day hours’ when prescribed.

-Design studio guidance; computer labs; project presentations and discussions with teachers, external professionals and classmates.
-Site visits.
-Conduct a project report with architectural design representations, including physical and digital models, and documentation of the LCA guidance of the design process.
+Conduct a project report with architectural design representations, including physical and digital models, documentation of and reflections on the LCA guidance of the design process.

 Further on evaluation